contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.4.4 Offer Work or Service Opportunities

 Bishops invite those who receive assistance to work or provide service to the extent of their ability.
 This helps members maintain a sense of dignity.
 It also increases their ability to be self-reliant.
-Where [JustServe] is available, it may be used to identify service opportunities in the community.
+Where [JustServe.org] is available, it may be used to identify service opportunities in the community.

 Some members who are elderly or disabled may be limited in the work or service they can provide.
 Leaders should understand their situations and offer options that allow them to do what they can within their circumstances.

 ### 22.4.5 Keep Information about Church Assistance Confidential

 The bishop and other ward leaders keep confidential any information about members who may need Church assistance.
 This protects members’ privacy and dignity.
-(See [31.3].)
+(See 31.3.)

 Members who receive assistance should recognize the sacred nature of fast offerings and bishops’ orders.
 They should treat any assistance they receive with confidentiality and respect.